breadcat/blog.minskio.co.uk/content/quotes/_index.md

 >In your opinion, which country contributed most to the defeat of Germany in 1945? <!-- IFOP poll -->

 >Is that a euphemism?

+>It's not your pudding, you alzheimer's lout! <!-- cloud atlas -->

 >ISO-8601 for life